 Five Questions to Help You Stop the Insanity

-In a recent article “The First Thing to Say When a Patient Says No”, I talked about a simple way to get patients to accept the idea that you are obligated to revisit tomorrow the treatment they have not accepted today.
-But revisit can't just mean repeat.
-You can't just present the same diagnosis and the same treatment in the same way to the same patient, and expect a different result.
-As soon as the patient says no, you have to start strategizing what you will say and do the next time.
+In a recent article, I talked about a simple way to get patients to accept the idea that you’re obligated to revisit tomorrow the treatment they didn’t accept today.
+But revisit can’t just mean repeat — you can’t just present the same diagnosis and the same treatment in the same way to the same patient and expect a different result.
+As soon as the patient says “no,” you have to start strategizing what you’ll say and do the next time.

 This approach begins with asking yourself some key questions: